Cookie preferences

 How have you modified or added to your innovation?

-Established in 2024, Sarvoudhyam mentors over 83 young enterprises already, and, with continued support from Udhyam Shiksha, hopes to roll out chapters at a national level.
+Established in 2024, Sarvoudhyam currently mentors over 83 young enterprises in the NCR area, and, with continued support from Udhyam Shiksha, hopes to roll out chapters at a national level.

-- Udhyam Shiksha partnered with Dr. Joseph Levitan, Associate Dean, Department of Integrated Studies in Education, McGill University for a longitudinal study to assess the impact of the Entrepreneurial Mindsets Curriculum.
-Youth Agency and Learning Lab has been established under this partnership to co-create research frameworks and tools to entrepreneurial mindsets and competencies relevant to the context of India and other developing countries.
+- Udhyam has partnered with Dr. Joseph Levitan - Associate Dean, Department of Integrated Studies in Education, McGill University for a longitudinal study to assess the impact of the Entrepreneurial Mindsets Curriculum as a 4-year curriculum journey in Uttarakhand.
+McGill and Udhyam Shiksha M&E have co-created research frameworks and tools to measure entrepreneurial mindsets and competencies relevant to the context of India and other developing countries.

 If I want to try it, what should I do?